Small-town Minnesota practices social distancing, but it's hard to do

 In Murray County in southwestern Minnesota, where there are no confirmed cases, Chief Deputy Sheriff Heath Landsman said law enforcement officers are sometimes put in awkward situations when they go out on calls and people want to thank them afterward with a handshake.

-“We’re just telling people that look ... we’re not trying to be disrespectful, but we’re not going to shake hands at this point,” Landsman said.
+“We’re just telling people that, look … we’re not trying to be disrespectful, but we’re not going to shake hands at this point,” Landsman said.
 “Everybody’s kind of staying away from each other as best as they can.”

-While residents of small towns can be supportive of each other, some say, on the flip side, someone who gets tested for Coronavirus may face scrutiny and relentless efforts by neighbors to trace the illness, despite health privacy laws.
+While residents of small towns can be supportive of each other, some say, on the flip side, someone who gets tested for coronavirus may face scrutiny and relentless efforts by neighbors to trace the illness, despite health privacy laws.

-“I’ve heard some rumors (of people tested in Murray County) ...
+“I’ve heard some rumors [of people tested in Murray County]. ...
 They’ve been quickly put out by the people that were in question,” Landsman said.
-“Everybody knows everybody’s everything ... that’s just he way it is out here.”
+“Everybody knows everybody’s everything. ...
+That’s just the way it is out here.”

 Stocking up

-While local stores have faced a run on toilet paper and other key goods, many in rural Minnesota who live far from a town are already accustomed to stocking up on supplies and spending large quantities of time without seeing neighbors.
+While local stores have faced a run on toilet paper and other key goods, many in rural Minnesota who live far from a town are already accustomed to stocking up on supplies and spending large stretches of time without seeing neighbors.

-Pine City, home to about 3,000 residents roughly 70 miles north of the Twin Cities, draws customers from nearby small towns.
+Pine City, home to about 3,000 residents about 70 miles north of the Twin Cities, draws customers from nearby small towns.
 Sauser, the hardware store owner, said there was a run on chest freezers from people trying to stock up on frozen food.

 His store is careful to sanitize and practice safe distancing, he said.
 And while most everyone is trying to act responsibly, he’s seen attitudes run the gamut, from those staying home and far away from anyone, to others who are trying to live life as normally as possible.